eslint/rfcs/designs/2026-selector-class-types/README.md

 **What happens if a plugin's `selectorClassNodeTypes` omits a node type that `matchesSelectorClass()` matches?**

 The traverser skips dispatching the selector on those node types, which silently drops matches.
 The rule of thumb is to declare a class in `selectorClassNodeTypes` only when its node types are fixed and exhaustive; when they aren't, omit the entry and fall back to `null`.
+Returning an empty array `[]` instead prunes the selector from traversal completely — neither the static analyzer nor the runtime matcher ever invokes it.
+This is a supported way for a language to deliberately retire a class.

+**Does the kit default returning `false` lose the "unknown class throws" safety?**

+It defers it.
+The throwing behavior for truly unknown classes (`:foo`) can be caught once at config time — when rules register selectors against the active language's known classes — rather than per-node during traversal.
+A typo like `:statment` surfaces up front with a clear message, not as a crash mid-lint.
+The kit default returning `false` prevents crashes in languages that currently silently no-op (e.g. `@eslint/json`); config-time validation restores the loud-failure guarantee for typos without the crash risk.

 **How does this interact with custom parsers (like `@typescript-eslint/parser`) using the JavaScript language?**